 1. Disguise your VPN traffic

-You can disguise your VPN traffic as a regular web browser traffic, which makes it impossible for the hotel’s network to block your VPN service, unless they want to block all HTTPs browser traffic, but this is not a likely occurrence.
+You can disguise your VPN traffic as regular web browser traffic, which makes it impossible for the hotel’s network to block your VPN service.

 2. Check your laptop configuration

 If you’re trying to connect so you can work, check with your office IT admin on your computer’s configuration and let them know what is going on so they can log the situation and troubleshoot for you.

 Should you be a victim of overlapping subnets (when a connection is established from the VPN client to another network with the same private IP address range so the addresses overlap), or a restrictive hotel firewall.

 In the case of an overlapping subnet, the hotel router assigns your machine a private IP address range, and this matches that of the office, so when your VPN client connects, it uses the current source IP address (office network), and the gateway you connect to sees this as a local address, so they overlap and deny your VPN connection.

 If the issue is that the hotel’s firewall is too restrictive, preventing your IPsec connection, it won’t work because the ESP (encapsulated security payload) frames are dropped or modified by the router.

 But, some IPsec clients have features that allow remote access behind firewalls with settings to prevent IPsec-based data traffic.
 As your IT admin to set up a different IPsec client for you to navigate automatically.